-Be careful not to pump to hard, or too long on the brakes, as you can cause the wing to stall.
-If the pump doesn't re-inflate the wing, wait until you swing back underneath the wing before pulling a strong, deep pump on the brakes for about two seconds.
+Be careful not to pump too hard, or too long on the brakes, as you can cause the wing to stall.
+If the pump doesn’t re-inflate the wing, wait until you swing back underneath the wing before pulling a strong, and deep pump on the brakes for about two seconds.

 What’s the chance of taking a wing collapse while paramotoring?

 Modern reflex paramotor wings are very collapse resistant.
 Not collapse proof, just very resistant.
 Pilots flying in rough or thermic conditions, or pilots practising acro are still at high risk of a collapse.